google/material-design-lite/README.md

 and help improve the Material Design Lite.
 For more information visit our [wiki](https://github.com/google/material-design-lite/wiki).

-Please use the default branch, `mdl-1.x`.
+Please use the default branch, `mdl-3.x`.

 Take note that [Material Components for Web](https://github.com/material-components/material-components-web), which is MDL v2, is under early Alpha stages (which means everything is a moving target, and we can change anything at any moment).
 Use with caution.

 However, we would absolutely love to have people testing MCW and provide feedback about their experiences using it, especially integrating with other frameworks and libraries.

+## Looking for the old version?

+The old version of MDL is available on the `mdl-1.x` branch.
+It is no longer actively developed, but we will continue to accept pull requests for critical bugs and security issues.

 ## License